You have brought up several points in your post, so we will address them one by one.

-Frankly speaking, we are a bit surprised to hear that you didn't know FOREX.com is a market maker from the start, because we have never tried to hide this fact.
-We are proud to be your market maker, because we believe market making is the best way to provide our retail* clients with reliable pricing at retail trade sizes while effectively managing our own risk.
+However, for retail traders, FOREX.com is a market maker, because we believe market making is the best way to provide our retail clients with reliable pricing at retail trade sizes while effectively managing our own risk.
 We are fully accountable for every execution and don’t outsource that responsibility to a third party.

-It's important to understand that if a particular retail forex broker tells you they are an ECN, that only means they must offset your trades with another firm that is a market maker.
-That's because market makers perform a critical service, not only in forex, but in many financial markets, including major stock and futures exchanges.
+It's important to understand that if a particular retail forex broker tells you they are not taking the other side of the trade, that only means they must offset your trades with another firm that is a market maker.
+That's because market makers perform a vital service, not only in forex, but in many financial markets, including major stock and futures exchanges.

 Consider what the world's largest stock exchange says about how their market model works: